Weighing stars from birth to death: mass determination methods across the HRD

 \subsection{Isochrone fitting}

 Isochrone fitting is a technique as old as stellar evolutionary models.
-Since isochrones are made of a sequence of initial masses in the HRD, they naturally can provide mass estimates, under the assumption that stars underwent a small amount of mass loss.
-They can be applied either to field stars, giving origin to a series of methods discussed elsewhere in this paper (see sections on spectroscopic masses, \ref{sec:spectroscopic}, and the asteroseismic grid-based methods, \ref{sec:seismicgrid}), or to eclipsing binaries (Sect.~\ref{sec:dynamical}) and star clusters as a whole (Sect.~\ref{sec:stellarsystems}).
+Since isochrones are made of a sequence of initial masses in the HRD, they naturally can provide mass estimates.
+Under the assumption that stars underwent a negligible amount of mass loss, constant mass tracks can be used to define the isochrone.
+Otherwise, the complete and mostly unknown mass loss history has to be taken into account.
+This adds another degree of complexity, and renders the isochrone method less accurate, in particular for massive stars.
+The method can be applied either to field stars, giving origin to a series of methods discussed elsewhere in this paper (see sections on spectroscopic masses, \ref{sec:spectroscopic}, and the asteroseismic grid-based methods, \ref{sec:seismicgrid}), or to eclipsing binaries (Sect.~\ref{sec:dynamical}) and star clusters as a whole (Sect.~\ref{sec:stellarsystems}).
 Cluster isochrone fitting is particularly valuable as it reveals the shortcomings of stellar models, which often reflect as systematic errors in the mass estimates of field stars.
 Among these shortcomings, three are especially worth mentioning, in the context of mass determinations.

 First, there is the old problem of convective core overshooting, which affects all intermediate- and high-mass stars as of their birth.
 While there is wide consensus that overshooting takes place, there are still substantial uncertainties regarding both if and how it depends on stellar mass and about its maximum efficiency \citep[see, e.g.,][and references therein, see also Sect.~\ref{sec:massesgmodes}]{moravveji:2015,claret:2016,Deheuvels:2016ek,Costa2019,johnston:2019a,johnston:2019b,tkachenko:2020}.
 Mass estimates of unevolved dwarfs and of evolved giants can significantly change due to overshooting.
 The reason is that overshooting changes the relationship between the stellar mass and its post-main sequence core mass, which largely determines its luminosity \citep[cf.,][]{martins:2013}.
 As discussed above, this problem has been for long at the origin of the ``Cepheid mass discrepancy'' but is solved by including extra mixing deep inside the star, enhancing $m_{\rm cc}$.
 Pulsation-driven mass loss can contribute to the solution as well for evolved stars, since it reduces the stellar mass while keeping the core unchanged \citep{neilson:2011}.